Photography by Yam Bloom, http://yambloom.com

 Writer

 Melissa is an essayist, poet, journalist, teacher, and food writer.
-She is a champion of young people and their voice.
+She is a champion of young people, women, and every person, finding and strengthening their voice.
+Melissa also works with individuals who are in need of some measure of healing through writing their experience with her supportive, artful methods.

 Mentor to Adults and Young People

-Melissa has given workshops talks at forums for professional writers such as the Japan Writers Conference.
+Melissa has given workshops at forums for professional writers such as the Japan Writers Conference.

-As an educator in south Florida and a graduate of Florida Atlantic University, she has taught at every developmental age, from preschool to kindergarten, as classroom teacher to first and second graders before working as her school’s writing teacher.
-As a National Board Certified Educator, she also mentored teachers.
+As an educator in South Florida and a graduate of Florida Atlantic University, she has taught at every developmental age, from preschool to kindergarten, as a classroom teacher to first and second graders, before working as her school’s writing teacher across grades.
+As a National Board Certified Educator, she also mentored other educators.

-Upon moving to Tokyo, she continued in education, at American School in Japan, with kindergarten.
+Upon moving to Tokyo, she continued in education at American School in Japan.
 She branched out into working as a literacy coach and writing specialist for students at varying ages, from emerging readers and writers to high schoolers desiring individual writing support for their application essays.
 Her writing instruction has been put to use in MBA programs, as well.

 Published and Featured